 Welcome!

-I am Associate Professor in Predictive Modelling in the Mathematics Institute and School of Engineering at the University of Warwick.
-I have wide interests in uncertainty quantification the broad sense, understood as the meeting point of numerical analysis, applied probability and statistics, and scientific computation.
+I am an Associate Professor in Predictive Modelling in the Mathematics Institute and School of Engineering at the University of Warwick.
+I have wide interests in uncertainty quantification in the broad sense, understood as the meeting point of numerical analysis, applied probability and statistics, and scientific computation.
 On this site you will find information about how to contact me, my research, publications, and teaching activities.

 UQ for Si using interatomic potentials